 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
-The bottom line is, an appraiser from Campbell and Cress Appraisal Service, LLC will help you get the most fair and balanced property value, so you can make wise real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to document an estimated market value for the subject property.
+Note: While this amount is probably the most accurate indication of what a property is worth, it may not be the price at which the property closes.
+Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
+At the end of the day, an appraiser from Campbell and Cress Appraisal Service, LLC will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.